-Candidates who fail a TPA are required to schedule a remediation appointment with the TPA advisor.
+Candidates will be provided a voucher from TCSJ to pay the \$300 fee for Cycle 1 and Cycle 2 of the CalTPA.
+If a candidate fails a TPA he/she is required to schedule a remediation appointment with the TPA advisor.
 The candidate will be assessed a \$300 fee for each TPA remediation.
-Fee must be paid prior to scores being posted.